Collards Manual

 Nothing is required to "inform" collards about the new content type because we introspect the content methods at runtime to determine what files have the necessary machinery for parsing and building.

-All this could be done in an init file so no upstream modification to collards
+All this can be done in an init file so no upstream modification to collards is needed.

 [generic-function] GET-TYPE METADATA EXTENSION